holoviz/panel/doc/how_to/interact/interact_layout.md

 # Customize Layout with Interact

+This guide addresses how to autogenerate widgets for function arguments with Panel `interact`.

-First, create a function and call `interact` to return a Panel containing the widgets and the display output.
+First, let's create a function and call `interact` to return a Panel containing the widgets and the display output.

 ```{pyodide}
 import panel as pn